mongodb/specifications/source/change-streams/tests/README.rst

 #.
 The ``killCursors`` command sent during the "Resume Process" must not be allowed to throw an exception.
 #. ``$changeStream`` stage for ``ChangeStream`` against a server ``>=4.0`` that has not received any results yet MUST include a ``startAtOperationTime`` option when resuming a changestream.
 #. ``ChangeStream`` will resume after a ``killCursors`` command is issued for its child cursor.
+#. ``ChangeStream`` will resume multiple times even when no intervening change stream documents are received by the cursor.
+Consider this scenario:

+   #.
+Stop the primary and wait for election -> cursor resumes correctly
+   #.
+Stop the new primary and wait for election -> cursor resumes correctly